 |80”||10 ft – 16.7 ft||6.7 ft – 10 ft|

 |85”||10.6ft – 17.7 ft||7.1 ft – 10.6 ft|

 Also as you can see from the chart above, higher picture resolution require shorter viewing distance to keep your eyes from getting strain.
-However, for the newer 8k TV, that viewing distance become way too close for such a large screen size, thus your viewing area is short of out of range.
+However, for the newer 8k TV, that viewing distance becomes way too close for such a large screen size, thus your viewing area is short of out of range.
 This is what most people complaining of skipping the hype of getting the 8k TV.
 But if you’re not on a budget and want a super large viewing area, then an 8k works like a nice treat for any movie session.

-There are other factors that would affecting your viewing enjoyment as well.
+There are other factors that would be affecting your viewing enjoyment as well.
 For instance, if you’re wall-mounting your TV, consider the angle at which it will be.
-Now this will mostly depend on the type of chair or sofa you’ll be sitting on while watching.
+Now, this will mostly depend on the type of chair or sofa you’ll be sitting on while watching.
 Since the recommending distance is measured from the front of the screen to just before your eyes level, this vertical angle will affect and thus reduce/increase as well.

 Finally, a test view is always the best to determine whether it’s right or not.
 Try to place a similarly large poster or picture frame in the position and see if any discomforting exists.
 If you’re following the guide above, hopefully, you should be able to pick the correct size for your TV viewing distance.
 Keep in mind, that you can always reposition the sitting area and make it closer but not the other ways around though.